 Online jobs and flexible remote jobs are the future.
 As a student, you can start some gigs to make money during your spare time.

-Many of these online jobs do not require a ton of upfront investment or experience, which makes them doable even for college students.
+Many of these online jobs do not require a lot of upfront investment or experience, making them doable even for college students.

 Frequently Asked Questions